amirsciammas/interview-mlops-engineer/README.md

 #### Exporting it to py files

-We could use `nbconvert` but due to the low complexity we are going to doing by hand and we are going to divide this into to scripts `train.py` and `predict.py` that will help us in the future when testing.
+We could use `nbconvert` but due to the low complexity we are going to do it by hand and we are going to divide this into scripts `train.py` and `predict.py` that will help us in the future when testing.
 We'll create a python module (and create an `__init__.py` file) so we can import it later in the tests.

 ```
 .